jesus-car/notas/English/Basic/Verbs.md

 - *Question:* Would you like to + verb ?
 - *Answer:* Yes, I would / No, I would not ( wouldn't[wudunt])

+- **Nota:** A diferencia de would solo, en este no hay un condicional, el would no reemplaza al want como would like
+	- I would work in a bank *if* it wasn't boring

 | Pronoun | Contract form | Negative form |
 | ---- | ---- | ---- |
 |  | I'd like | I would not like |